svjack/HunyuanVideoGP/README.md

 ### Profiles
 You can choose between 5 profiles depending on your hardware:
-- HighRAM_HighVRAM_Fastest (1): at least 48 GB of RAM and 24 GB of VRAM : the fastest well suited for a RTX 3090 / RTX 4090
+- HighRAM_HighVRAM  (1): at least 48 GB of RAM and 24 GB of VRAM : the fastest well suited for a RTX 3090 / RTX 4090 but consumes much more VRAM, adapted for fast shorter video
-- HighRAM_LowVRAM_Fast (2): at least 48 GB of RAM and 12 GB of VRAM : a bit slower, better suited for RTX 3070/3080/4070/4080
-            or for RTX 3090 / RTX 4090 with large pictures batches or long videos
+- HighRAM_LowVRAM  (2): at least 48 GB of RAM and 12 GB of VRAM : a bit slower, better suited for RTX 3070/3080/4070/4080 or for RTX 3090 / RTX 4090 with large pictures batches or long videos
-- LowRAM_HighVRAM_Medium (3): at least 32 GB of RAM and 24 GB of VRAM : so so speed but adapted for RTX 3090 / RTX 4090 with limited RAM
+- LowRAM_HighVRAM  (3): at least 32 GB of RAM and 24 GB of VRAM : adapted for RTX 3090 / RTX 4090 with limited RAM  but at the cost of VRAM (shorter videos)
-- LowRAM_LowVRAM_Slow (4): at least 32 GB of RAM and 12 GB of VRAM :  if you have little VRAM or generate longer videos
+- LowRAM_LowVRAM  (4): at least 32 GB of RAM and 12 GB of VRAM :  if you have little VRAM or want to generate longer videos
-- VerylowRAM_LowVRAM_Slowest (5): at least 24 GB of RAM and 10 GB of VRAM : if you don't have much it won't be fast but maybe it will work
+- VerylowRAM_LowVRAM  (5): at least 24 GB of RAM and 10 GB of VRAM : if you don't have much it won't be fast but maybe it will work

-If you use a Windows system, you will need 16 extra GB of RAM due to restrictions on available reserved memory.\
+Profile 2 (High RAM) and 4 (Low RAM)are the most recommended profiles since they are versatile (support for long videos for a slight performance cost).\
-A safe approach is to start from profile 5 or 4 and go down progressively to 1 as long as the app remains responsive or doesn't trigger any out of memory error.
+However, a safe approach is to start from profile 5 (default profile) and then go down progressively to profile 4 and then to profile 2 as long as the app remains responsive or doesn't trigger any out of memory error.

 ### Run a Gradio Server on port 7860 (recommended)